 The absence of a private pool was not much of a concern for me.
-The central infinity pool, with 30 by 10 meters in size, was a large source of pleasure.
+The central infinity pool, 30 by 10 meters in size, was a large source of pleasure.
 And I haven’t even encountered other guests using it!

 The beach was also just some steps away.
-On the last day of our visit, I’ve even discovered another (!) equally large pool on the property!
+On the last day of our visit, I even discovered another (!) equally large pool on the property!
 The hotel area was so big that you would always find something new in this labyrinth of artworks, relaxation-inducing flora, and traditional architecture teeming with legends.

 The rooster legends at Hotel Tugu Lombok

 Before Islam took over the Indonesian islands, Hinduism prospered in Java.
-In the kingdom of Prambanan, Bandung Bondowoso, the son of king Prabu Baka, killed the father of the beautiful princess Lara Djonggrang, and insisted to marry her.
+In the kingdom of Prambanan, Bandung Bondowoso, the son of King Prabu Baka, killed the father of the beautiful princess Lara Djonggrang, and insisted to marry her.
 The princess couldn’t just say ‘no’ to a powerful man.
 So she requested he built a thousand temples for her overnight.
 Bandung agreed and engaged a hundred demons in this construction project.
 Worried that they might complete the task, the palace maids decided to pound rice before dawn.
 The confused rooster started to crow, and the trick worked.
 Afraid of the sunrise, demons fled and left only 999 temples finished.
-The enraged prince turned the princess into stone, but gods eventually brought her to the heavens.
+The enraged prince turned the princess into stone, but the gods eventually brought her to the heavens.